Configure HTTPS on an Azure Front Door (classic) custom domain

 Prerequisites

-Before you can complete the steps in this tutorial, you must first create a Front Door and with at least one custom domain onboarded.
+Before starting, ensure you have a Front Door with at least one custom domain onboarded.
 For more information, see Tutorial: Add a custom domain to your Front Door.

 TLS/SSL certificates

-To enable the HTTPS protocol for securely delivering content on a Front Door (classic) custom domain, you must use a TLS/SSL certificate.
-You can choose to use a certificate that gets managed by Azure Front Door or use your own certificate.
+To enable HTTPS on a Front Door (classic) custom domain, you need a TLS/SSL certificate.
+You can either use a certificate managed by Azure Front Door or your own certificate.

 Option 1 (default): Use a certificate managed by Front Door

-When you use a certificate managed by Azure Front Door, the HTTPS feature can be turned on with a few setting changes.
-Azure Front Door completely handles certificate management tasks such as procurement and renewal.
-After you enable the feature, the process starts immediately.
-If the custom domain is already mapped to the Front Door's default frontend host ({hostname}.azurefd.net), no further action is required.
-Front Door processes the steps and completes your request automatically.
-However, if your custom domain is mapped elsewhere, you must use email to validate your domain ownership.
+Using a certificate managed by Azure Front Door allows you to enable HTTPS with a few settings changes.
+Azure Front Door handles all certificate management tasks, including procurement and renewal.
+If your custom domain is already mapped to the Front Door's default frontend host ({hostname}.azurefd.net), no further action is required.
+Otherwise, you must validate your domain ownership via email.

-1. In the Azure portal, browse to your Front Door profile.
+1. In the Azure portal, go to your Front Door profile.

-2. In the list of frontend hosts, select the custom domain you want to enable HTTPS for containing your custom domain.
+2. Select the custom domain you want to enable HTTPS for from the list of frontend hosts.

-3. Under the section Custom domain HTTPS, select Enabled, and select Front Door managed as the certificate source.
+3. Under Custom domain HTTPS, select Enabled and choose Front Door managed as the certificate source.

 4. Select Save.